 Other on the go choices included the 6-Cup over the Glass Coffee maker along with the Hario V60.- which allows brewers to make coffee in smaller quantities, pouring the coffee through the filter and directly into their cup.

 For those intimidated by making coffee at home (that would be me!)
-‘The Aeropress’ is recommended as facilitating a good coffee cheap while fairly easy to use.
+‘The Aeropress’ is recommended by experts at Owly Choice as facilitating a good coffee cheap while fairly easy to use.
 Users pour hot water through a plastic contraption which uses vacuum/plunger tech (or witchcraft) to rapidly filter and brew coffee without bitterness or grit in your cup.
 Other choices also include the French Press – a European influenced design and rendering which offers a smooth drip coffee experience.

 View this post on Instagram